A Simple and Adaptive Dispersion Regression Model for Count Data: DW Regression Model

 \subsection{Interpretation of the Regression Coefficients}

-After a DW regression model has been estimated, the following can be obtained: \begin{itemize} \item The fitted values for the central trend of the conditional distribution can be obtained in one of two methods: \begin{itemize} \item mean: the \autoref{eq:expectedDW}, as mentioned earlier, can be calculated numerically using the approximated moments of the DW \citep{barbiero2013package}. \item median: the quantile formula provided in \autoref{eq:quantileDW}, can be applied.
-Due to the skewness, which is common for count data, the median is more appropriate than the mean.
-The fitted conditional median can be obtained easily from the closed form expression of quantiles for DW, as
+After a DW regression model has been estimated, the following can be obtained: \begin{itemize}[leftmargin=*,labelsep=5.8mm] \item The fitted values for the central trend of the conditional distribution, namely, the following: \begin{itemize}[leftmargin=*,labelsep=5.8mm] \item Mean: Equation~(\ref{eq:expectedDW}), as mentioned earlier, can be calculated numerically using the approximated moments of the DW regression \citep{barbiero2013package}. \item Median: The quantile formula provided in Equation~(\ref{eq:quantileDW}) can be applied.
+Because of the skewness, which is common for count data, the median is more appropriate than the mean.
+The fitted conditional median can be obtained easily from the closed-form expression of quantiles for DW regression, as